Skip to main content

 ‘cruelty-free’ isn’t considered explicit enough) or are certified by an animal rights organisation.

-The following brands scored best ratings for Animal Testing: Astonish, ATTITUDE, Bio D, Bide, ecoleaf, Ecozone, Faith in Nature, Fill Refill, Greenscents, Miniml, Planet Detox, SESI, Smol and Sodasan.
+The following brands scored best ratings for Animal Testing: Astonish, ATTITUDE, Bio D, ecoleaf, Ecozone, Faith in Nature, Fill Refill, Greenscents, Miniml, Planet Detox, SESI, Smol and Sodasan.

 The strongest were companies whose entire product range was assured by one of the following certification schemes: